Texas A&M AgriLife Research

 My research interests extend across integrated crop management and environmental disciplines with particular emphasis on issues related to biotic and abiotic stress on crop production, soil-water extraction and use, nutrient management, and evaluation of plant traits using high-throughput remote sensing.

-Postdoctoral Research Associate (June 2016 – Present), Texas A&M University, Texas A&M AgriLife Research at Amarillo, Texas
+Postdoctoral Research Associate (June 2016 – September 2018), Texas A&M AgriLife Research at Amarillo, Texas

 Graduate Research Assistant (Aug.
 2012 – May 2016), West Texas A&M University, Canyon, Texas

 Lecturer of Crop Science (Sept.
 2009 – Aug.
 2012), Purbanchal University, Kathmandu, Nepal